SeekerOfMiracle/pigGame/README.md

 # pigGame
-Game for fun to play with friend
+Game made for fun to play with friend